martinpapacodes/lab-02/README.md

 Start time: 11:20

+Finish time: 11:50

+Actual time needed to complete: 30

+---

+Number and name of feature: Feature 4: Sort the images

+Estimate of time needed to complete: 1 hour

+Start time: 11:50

 Finish time:

-Actual time needed to complete: s
+Actual time needed to complete: